Contact Lens Care

 Why are toric lenses for astigmatism so expensive?

-Toric lenses that correct astigmatism are slightly more expensive than normal lenses that simply correct short-sightedness (myopia), due to the wide power inventory required and the difference in how the lenses are cut.
+Toric lenses that correct astigmatism are slightly more expensive than normal lenses that simply correct short-sightedness (myopia).
+This is due to the wide power inventory required and the difference in how the lenses are cut.

 A small selection of contact lens manufacturers produces colour contact lenses for astigmatism.
-Due to the number of parameters required, colour lenses for astigmatism are too much of a hassle for most contact lens manufacturers to consider.
+For most contact lens manufacturers coloured contact lenses are too much hassle to consider.
+This is due to the number of parameters required.
 We do not currently stock colour contact lenses for astigmatism on Feel Good Contacts.